-Teachers do not need to assess each completed piece of work.
+It is not necessary for teachers to assess each completed piece of work.
 Although the teachers mark most activities and homework, at times pupils mark their own work or the work of their peers.
 It remains the teacher's responsibility to ensure that work is completed and corrected.
 Teachers must ensure that the pupils are given the correct answers to questions.
 Answers may be written on the board, projected onto the screen or read out clearly.